Also in the Direct Debit Resource Centre:

 The paperless route was introduced in 1998 to increase the speed of the signup process.
 There are a number of possible approaches with paperless signup and each offer different advantages:

-The payer provides his/her authority by completing an on-screen DDI which is sent to the service user over the internet.
+The payer provides his/her authority by completing an on-screen Direct Debit Instruction (DDI) which is sent to the Service User over the internet.
 This offers the advantage that payers can sign up at any time of the day or night, which depending on the business and payer demographics, can be advantageous, i.e. students and shift workers will often sign up to services in the evening whilst others, i.e. retired payers may prefer to sign up during the day.
 A checking system can also be built in to the screens to ensure that the payer is unable to progress if details are entered incorrectly

 Face to face

 The payer must be offered a paper DDI to sign however, if the customer is willing, a Service User representative can enter the details straight into a computer without signing a paper copy.
 This offers the benefits that the DDI can be set up far quicker than if a paper DDI has to be forwarded and received and the details then entered into the system.
 It also allows for immediate checks of the accuracy of information provided, as well as ensuring that the paper DDI is not taken away to be completed ‘at some point in the future’ by the customer, (a time where possible customers are often lost due to failure to complete the form).